ruijing-xiong/consulting_practicum/README.md

 ### Part 5 - populate optimal settings:

-The sheet will be updated with optimal outputs from Gussian Process Regressor.
+The google sheet will be updated with the optimal outputs from Gussian Process Regressor.